archesproject/arches-lingo/README.md

 ## Installation

-If you are installing Arches Lingo for the first time, you can install it as an Arches application into a project or run it directly as an Arches project.
-Running Arches Lingo as a project can provide some convienience if you are a developer contributing to the Arches Lingo project.
-Otherwise, **we strongly recommend running Arches Lingo as an Arches Application** within a project because that will allow greater flexibility in customizing your project without the risk of conflicts when upgrading to the next version of Arches Lingo.
+If you are installing Arches Lingo for the first time, we strongly recommend that you install it as an Arches application into a existing (or new) project.
+Running Arches Lingo as a standalone project can provide some convienience if you are a developer contributing to the Arches Lingo project but you risk conflicts when upgrading to the next version of Arches Lingo.

 Install Arches Lingo using the following command:
 ```